riptidewave93/rk3588-debian/README.md

     * Wifi/Bluetooth do not work
       * Known issue, being worked on [here](https://gitlab.collabora.com/hardware-enablement/rockchip-3588/linux/-/commit/b4f3c74742302298b54025df73d26c5550707c37)
     * Probably more...
+* Display currently does not work, as the HDMI ports are not wired up in the device tree
 * You tell me.
 Bug reports and PRs welcome!

 ## Notes